-Entropy is a function of extensive character state.
-The value of entropy, in an isolated system, grows in the course of a process that occurs naturally.
-Entropy describes how a thermodynamic system is irreversible.
+Entropy is an extensive state function.
+The value of this physical magnitude, in an isolated system, grows in the course of a process that occurs naturally.
+Entropy describes how irreversible a thermodynamic system is.

 Entropy in the world of physics

 In physics, entropy is the thermodynamic quantity that allows us to calculate the part of heat energy that cannot be used to produce work if the process is reversible.
 Physical entropy, in its classical form, is defined by the equation.

 Thus, if a hot body at temperature T1 loses a quantity of heat Q1, Its entropy decreases in Q1 / T1, If it gives this heat to a cold body at temperature T2 (less than T1) the entropy of the cold body increases more than the entropy of the hot body has decreased because